British Rail Class 203: Operations

 At least one Class 203 unit was repainted in all-over Rail Blue with the carriage numbers repositioned higher, before all five remaining buffet units became blue and grey.
 Yellow squares and later yellow ends were added during repainting.
-In the 1980s the remaining five buffet cars were withdrawn and scrapped.
+In the 1980s, the remaining five buffet cars were withdrawn and scrapped.
 The remaining five Class 203s became five-car units, with one shortened to four cars to run the – shuttle when the Tunbridge Wells- service was withdrawn as part of the Tonbridge–Bopeep Junction electrification scheme.

-Upon the completion of this scheme almost all Class 201, 202 and 203 units were withdrawn, although a motor brake second open and trailer composite corridor (TCK) were used briefly to reinstate Class 206 unit 1206.
+Upon the completion of this scheme, almost all Class 201, 202, and 203 units were withdrawn, although a motor brake second open and trailer composite corridor (TCK) was used briefly to reinstate Class 206 unit 1206.
 Class 202 "6L" Unit 1011, however, continued in service as a 4-car unit.
-For unclear reasons it was renumbered into the Class 203 sequence when the TOPS system was introduced, becoming 203001.
+For unclear reasons, it was renumbered into the Class 203 sequence when the TOPS system was introduced, becoming 203001.
 It was used on the Marshlink Line until 1990, when it was converted for departmental use and renumbered 1067.
-It was again renumbered, to 1067, and repainted into Network SouthEast livery.
+It was again renumbered to 1067 and repainted into Network SouthEast livery.
 It was withdrawn in 1994.